nkdAgility/azure-devops-migration-tools/README.md

 ## Change Log

 - 14.0 - Move from Chocolaty to Winget as the base installer.
 We will continue to publish to Chocolaty, but we recommend using `winget install nkdAgility.AzureDevOpsMigrationTools` for future installs.
+Main executable renamed to "devops-migration.exe" to prevent conflict with other applications with symbolic links.
 - 13.2 - Added [ExportUsersForMapping](https://nkdagility.com/learn/azure-devops-migration-tools/Reference/v1/Processors/TeamMigrationContext/) to export a json file with a list of users ready for a field mapping.
 - 13.1 - Update all NuGet packages to latest version.
 - 13.0 - Update to .net 7.0 with all dependancies.
 Focus on documentation improvements to support future updates.